-Consumers need businesses in order to purchase goods and services, a process that has and always will be the basis of society.
+Consumers need businesses in order to purchase goods and services.
 But things are a little more complicated now than they were a century ago, and there’s high competition in the market.
 As a result, businesses must do more than just provide goods and services to gain customers – they must also create relationships.
 Regular consumer interactions is a big part of the process.

 Statistics support the vast need for deeper connections between the business and the consumer.
 According to a Bain & Company study, 80 percent of companies believe they offer highly valuable customer service, but only 8 percent of customers agree that the same companies offer the same level of service.